BhumikaSasmal/Mini-RAG-System/README.md

 Mock mode does not send a prompt to an LLM.

 NOTE: Currently, no API mode has been added.
+NOTE: UI will show a notification when a query is run in mock mode.

 ## Limitations and Planned Improvements